TrebledJ/trebledj.github.io/content/posts/programming/2023-05-24-digital-audio-synthesis-for-dummies-part-3.md

 <sup>In CubeMX, we first select a timer on the left.
 We then enable a channel (here Channel 4) to generate PWM.[^chtim] We also set the prescaler and auto-reload so that our timer frequency is 42,000Hz.</sup>
 {.caption}

 [^chtim]: We chose Timer 8 with Channel 4 because its pins were available, and other timers had occupied pins.
 The timer and channel you use depends on your STM board and model.
-If you’re following along this post, make sure to choose a timer which has DMA generation.
+If you’re following along with this post, make sure to choose a timer which has DMA generation.
 When in doubt, refer to the reference manual.[^rm0090]

 {% alert "warning" %}
 The PSC (prescaler) and ARR (auto-reload) are 16-bit *registers*, meaning they range from 0 to 65,535.
 A PSC of 0 denotes a prescaler divisor of 1.
 Thus, by setting `PSC = 0` and `ARR = 3999`, we obtain a divisor of $(0 + 1) \times (3999 + 1) = 4000$.